Transcranial magnetic stimulation: Adverse effects

-TMS is generally advertised as a safe alternative to medications such as SSRI's.
+TMS is generally advertised as a safe alternative to medications such as SSRIs.
 The greatest immediate risk from TMS is fainting, though this is uncommon.
 Seizures have been reported, but are rare.

-Risks are higher for therapeutic repetitive TMS (rTMS) than for single or paired diagnostic TMS.
+Risks are higher for therapeutic rTMS than for single or paired diagnostic TMS.
 Adverse effects generally increase with higher frequency stimulation.

 Procedure

 During the procedure, a magnetic coil is positioned at the head of the person receiving the treatment using anatomical landmarks on the skull, in particular the inion and nasion.
 The coil is then connected to a pulse generator, or stimulator, that delivers electric current to the coil.